za419/CadenceBot/README.md

 [Prettier](https://prettier.io/) will be used to maintain the formatting of code files in CadenceBot - These being shell scripts (\*.sh) and Node files (\*.js).
 Configuration files (\*.json) are not affected by this at the moment.

-While it is not necessarily required to use Prettier during development, formatting will be performed before new releases are tagged to help maintain some style consistency in the project.
+While it is not necessarily required to use Prettier during development, formatting will be performed before new releases are tagged to help maintain some style consistency in the project (via `tag-release.sh`)

 ## Branches